apache/flink/docs/dev/table/hive/index.md

 String name            = "myhive";
 String defaultDatabase = "mydatabase";
 String hiveConfDir     = "/opt/hive-conf"; // a local path
-String version         = "2.3.4";

-HiveCatalog hive = new HiveCatalog(name, defaultDatabase, hiveConfDir, version);
+HiveCatalog hive = new HiveCatalog(name, defaultDatabase, hiveConfDir);
 tableEnv.registerCatalog("myhive", hive);

 // set the HiveCatalog as the current catalog of the session